GauravVanmane/Functions-Tools-and-Angents-with-langchain/README.md

 # Functions, Tools and Agents with langchain
-This is more about how to build AI agent.</br>
+This is more about how to build AI agent Coursera Project.</br>
   How LLM can Integrate into the software technologies

 ## OUTLINE